Blaze Sports Intel

 Scores refresh while games are in progress; standings and rankings refresh on the worker schedule

-This is the default BSI paid provider lane for college baseball surfaces.
-Source labels still reflect the actual serving layer returned by the worker.
+This is the default Blaze Sports Intel paid provider lane for college baseball surfaces.
+Source labels still reflect the actual serving layer returned by the worker, and the host stays visible in provider receipts.

 Fallback source for college baseball scores, standings, rankings, and schedules